CodeISM/ccptl/readme.md

 CodeISM Competitve Programming Template Library

 ## Aim
-The aim of this repository is to provide copy-pastable code snippets.
-Focus is more on efficiency/performance as opposed to readability.
+The aim of this repository is to provide copy-pastable code snippets which should be easy to modify to suit different problems.
+Focus is more on flexibility and efficiency/performance as opposed to readability.

 ## Usage
 Code snippets in a file are meant to be self sufficient.